bryantdo/LightsCameraAction/README.md

 LightsCameraAction
 ==================

-Plugin for Micro-Manger to tightly integrate imaging with Heliospectra.
+Plugin for Micro-Manger to tightly integrate imaging through the Micro-Manager API with contorl of Heliospectra lights via Telnet.

 Description
 -----------